alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 ## What is the government's position on apps?

-The government’s position is that native and hybrid apps are currently rarely justified.
+The government’s position is that native apps are currently rarely justified.
 At the October 2012 Digital Leaders’ meeting, the position was clarified: native apps could not be developed without Cabinet Office approval.
 The November 2012 [Digital Strategy](http://www.publications.cabinetoffice.gov.uk/digital/strategy/) says:

 > “Stand-alone mobile apps will only be considered once the core web service works well on mobile devices, and if specifically agreed with the Cabinet Office”